Skip to ma into content

 LiquiSonic® 20 is a variant with reduced functionality and connection for one sensor.

 LiquiSonic® 40 enables the simultaneous determination of two concentrations in a mixture.
-This involves combining a second physical measurement with the speed of sound.
-In chlor-alkali electrolysis processes, the LiquiSonic® 40 system usually includes a conductivity sensor as the second physical measurement.
+For this purpose, a second physical measurement variable is combined with the sound velocity.
+In chlor-alkali electrolysis processes, the LiquiSonic® 40 system usually contains a conductivity sensor as the second physical variable.

 The LiquiSonic® measurement technology analyzes liquid parameters such as concentration or density, detects phase transitions, and is used for reaction monitoring.

-The measurement principle is based on determining the speed of sound in liquids.
-The distance (d) between the ultrasonic transmitter and receiver is constant by design, so the speed of sound (v) can be calculated by measuring the transit time (t) (v = d / t).
-Since the speed of sound depends on the concentration of the substance, there is a functional relationship that allows the concentration to be calculated.
+The measuring principle is based on the determination of sound velocity in liquids.
+The distance (d) between the ultrasonic transmitter and receiver is constant due to design, so the sound velocity (v) can be calculated by measuring the transit time (t) (v = d / t).
+Since the sound velocity depends on the substance concentration, there is a functional relationship through which the concentration can be calculated.

-The speed of sound measurement is independent of the transparency of the liquid and impresses with high measurement accuracy, reproducibility, and stability.
-In addition to speed of sound measurement, the LiquiSonic® Sensor a highly precise and fast temperature measurement for temperature compensation is integrated.
-For many applications, this offers significant advantages over conventional measurement methods.
+The sound velocity measurement is independent of the liquid's transparency and impresses with high measurement accuracy, reproducibility, and stability.
+In addition to sound velocity measurement, in the LiquiSonic® Sensor a highly precise and fast temperature measurement for temperature compensation is integrated.
+For many applications, this offers great advantages over conventional measurement methods.

 Sensor